George S. Hammond: Critical acclaim and question

 Hammond's postulate is especially important when looking at the rate-limiting step of a reaction.
 However, one must be cautious when examining a multistep reaction or one with the possibility of rearrangements during an intermediate stage.
 In some cases, the final products appear in skewed ratios in favor of a more unstable product (called the kinetic product) rather than the more stable product (the thermodynamic product).
 In this case one must examine the rate-limiting step and the intermediates.
 Often, the rate-limiting step is the initial formation of an unstable species such as a carbocation.
 Then, once the carbocation is formed, subsequent rearrangements can occur.
 In these kinds of reactions, especially when run at lower temperatures, the reactants simply react before the rearrangements necessary to form a more stable intermediate have time to occur.
 At higher temperatures when microscopic reversal is easier, the more stable thermodynamic product is favored because these intermediates have time to rearrange.
 Whether run at high or low temperatures, the mixture of the kinetic and thermodynamic products eventually reach the same ratio, one in favor of the more stable thermodynamic product, when given time to equilibrate due to microreversal.

 Personal

 Hammond married Marian Reese in 1945, and had five children with her.
 The couple divorced in 1975, and he was remarried soon after to Eve Menger.
-He had two children with Eve.
+Eve's two children became Georges stepchildren.